Nikki Grahame: Death

 In March 2021, Grahame's family announced she had again relapsed, that she "constantly feels weak and is struggling on a day to day basis", and that she wanted to recover but felt it was "impossible".
 They opened a GoFundMe fundraiser to pay for private treatment because the NHS treatments had "failed".
 The family said they had "exhausted every avenue possible" and raised over £60,000 for Grahame's treatment.
 On 24 March, following a fall Grahame entered Dorset County Hospital, where she remained until she was discharged on 8 April.
 The next day, she was found dead in her Stanmore flat; she had died from complications of anorexia nervosa at the age of 38.
 She had been due to enter a private facility in Devon to receive specialist treatment the following week.
 At the time of her death, Grahame weighed less than 30 kg.

-Among those who paid tributes were former Big Brother UK presenter Davina McCall, Big Brother Canada host Arisa Cox, television presenter Paddy McGuinness, and other Big Brother alumni including Rylan Clark-Neal, Aisleyne Horgan-Wallace, Pete Bennett, Katie Price, Imogen Thomas, and Richard Newman.
 A tribute to Grahame was aired at the start of episode 18 of Big Brother Canada 9.
 The week following Grahame's death, her GoFundMe page was re-opened to raise money for her funeral and for eating disorder charities.